 Today, the word “propaganda” has a very negative connotation, and the Oxford Dictionary definition is: “information, especially of a biased or misleading nature, used to promote or publicize a particular political cause or point of view.”
 An example of this, of course, is the propaganda deliberately used by the mass media in this election year of 2016 with the goal of shaping public opinion in regards to the two major presidential candidates, Donald Trump and Hillary Clinton.

 I found Bernays’s book a brief but thorough introduction of the subject of propaganda.
 Even though this book was originally published in 1928, it is still very pertinent today, almost one hundred years later.
 I recommend this reading to anyone who seeks to understand how the masses are covertly (and sometimes overtly) manipulated into thinking and acting on all levels.
-It is truly and eye-opener!
+It is truly an eye-opener!

 During WWI, he was an integral part of the U.S. Committee on Public Information (CPI), a powerful propaganda machine that sold the war to the American people as one that would “make the world safe for democracy.”
 The marketing strategies for all future wars would be based on this model.
 Bernays fashioned a career as a proponent of propaganda for political and corporate manipulation of the population.
 His career earned him the well-known title of “father of public relations.”

 To learn more about Edward Bernays, visit Wikipedia.
 To read a copy of Propaganda, visit Amazon, or download a PDF version.